Opening remarks

 Nature of the problem

-Design science research in IS addresses what are considered to be wicked problems (A. Hevner and Chatterjee 2010, 22:11).
+Design science research (DSR) in IS addresses what are considered to be wicked problems, that are problems that are difficult to define and solve due to their interconnected and evolving nature (A. Hevner and Chatterjee 2010, 22:11):

-- inherent flexibility to change design processes as well as design artifacts (i.e., malleable processes and artifacts),
+DSR requires inherent flexibility to change design processes as well as design artefacts (i.e., malleable processes and artefacts).

 E.g., modelling languages, intelligent agents, the internet, and process mining